terrier-org/pyterrier/README.md

 # Pipelines

 Pyterrier makes it easy to develop complex [retrieval pipelines](pipelines.md) using Python operators to combine different retrieval approaches.
 Our [example pipelines](pipeline_examples.md) show how to conduct various common use cases.
+Each retrieval approach is a transformer, having one key method, `transform()`, which takes a single Pandas dataframe as input, and returns another dataframe.
+For more information, see the [Pyterrier data model](datamodel.md).

 # Learning to Rank